 Grass grub in new pasture needs to be controlled

-Protecting newly sown pasture from grass grub assumes new importance this season, following research findings reported late last year.
+Protecting newly sown pasture from grass grub assumes new importance this season, following research findings reported in 2020.

 A study¹ led by AgResearch estimated grass grub damage costs irrigated Canterbury dairy farmers $1.8 million a year in Dry Matter (DM) yield loss, highlighting potentially significant economic gains from better pest control.